MiahDrao97/iter_z/README.md

 ### v0.1.1
-Before v0.2.0, queries such as `select()`, `where()`, `any()`, etc. took in function bodies and args before the API was adapted to use the static dispatch pattern with context objects.
+Before v0.2.0, queries such as `select()`, `where()`, `any()`, etc. took in function bodies and args before the API was adapted to use the static dispatch pattern with context types.
 The leap from 0.1.1 to 0.2.0 primarily contains API changes and the ability to create an iterator from a
 `MultiArrayList`.
 Some public functions present in this release were removed in 0.2.0, such as the methods on `AnonymousIterable(T)` (besides `iter()`) and the quick-sort function in `util.zig`.